 - provide you with exercises and advice to reduce pain and prevent further episodes.

 If your back is uncomfortable, regular pain relief such as paracetamol can help.
 However, if you have severe pain or any of the red flags listed above, see your doctor straight away.

 What we do day to day is very important to help keep our backs strong and supple.
 Three tips for healthy backs:

 - Keep active – regular exercise such as walking, swimming and dancing are excellent.

 - Maintain good posture – sit up straight and review how you sit or relax.

 - Take extra care with lifting – bend your knees, keep your head up, back straight and be sensible about what you lift given your age, size and general health.

 If you have recurring back pain, the following may help:

 - Exercise regularly – people who do regular exercise have less back pain than those who are inactive.

-- Lose weight – the more overweight someone is, the more strain this put on all their joints, muscles and back.
+- Aim for a weight within your healthy range – the more overweight someone is, the more strain this put on all their joints, muscles and back.

 - Review your footwear – flat shoes with good arch support and cushioning can help.

-- Manage stress, mood and anxiety – low mood, anxiety and stress can all increase muscle tension and back pain.
-Find ways to manage these or talk with your doctor/nurse.
+- Manage stress, mood and anxiety – these can increase muscle tension and back pain.